Frequency Differences between Clocks on the Earth and the Moon: Introduction

 \section{Introduction}

-As implied by general relativity, clock frequency measurements can be used to determine gravity potential \cite{Bjerhammar1985,Bjerhammar1986}.
-This concept, known as chronometric geodesy, supports various terrestrial studies, e.g., geopotential investigations \cite{Voigt2016,Schroeder2021,Vincent2024a}, sea level monitoring \cite{Vincent2024b}, height system unification \cite{Wu2018,Wu2022,Shanker2024}, and relativity tests \cite{Qin2021}.
-These rely on frequency differences relative to a reference clock.
-Earth- and satellite-based clocks can serve this role but are limited by environmental noise, orbital instability, and restricted visibility \cite{Giuliani2024}.
-In contrast, lunar surface clocks benefit from a stable orbit, low disturbance, and wide Earth visibility, making them promising candidates for global-scale chronometric applications.
+According to general relativity, clock frequency measurements can be used to determine gravity potential \cite{Bjerhammar1985,Bjerhammar1986}.
+This concept, known as chronometric geodesy, supports various terrestrial studies, e.g., geopotential investigations \cite{Voigt2016,Schroeder2021,Vincent2024a}, sea level monitoring \cite{Vincent2024b}, and height system unification \cite{Wu2018,Wu2022,Shanker2024}.
+Future lunar clocks could enable some analogous studies on the Moon and integrate with ground and satellite clocks for terrestrial clock comparisons.
+With accurate lunar potential and clock height, etc., a lunar clock could in principle serve as a reference, given the Moon’s stable orbit, low-disturbance environment, wide Earth visibility, and precisely tracked motion by lunar laser ranging (LLR).

 In parallel, clock-based timekeeping underpins future lunar navigation.
-Projects like ESA’s Moonlight \cite{ESA2024} and NASA’s LCRNS \cite{Speciale2022} highlight the need for a dedicated lunar time scale \cite{Gibney2023}, prompting frameworks for its definition and relation to terrestrial standards \cite{Ashby2024,Kopeikin2024,Turyshev2025}.
+Projects like ESA’s Moonlight \cite{Giordano2021,Giordano2022} and NASA’s LCRNS \cite{Esper2025} highlight the need for a dedicated lunar time scale \cite{Gibney2023}, prompting research on its definition, possible realizations and relation to terrestrial standards \cite{Ashby2024,Kopeikin2024,Turyshev2025, Bourgoin2025}.

-To support lunar timekeeping and chronometric geodesy, this Letter quantifies the fractional frequency differences between clocks on Earth and the Moon via site-specific gravity potential models and coordinate-time transformations.
-In contrast to prior clock-based gravity and lunar time studies—focused on Earth-only systems and theoretical frameworks, respectively—this work simulates a practical Earth-Moon configuration using surface stations.
-It expands chronometric modeling beyond the terrestrial domain and quantifies how gravity potential components and celestial bodies affect the frequency difference and coordinate-time relation.
-This dual-perspective analysis advances lunar timekeeping and gravity sensing, supporting future Earth–Moon timing and chronometric applications.
+To support lunar timekeeping and chronometric geodesy, we simulate fractional frequency differences between clocks on Earth and the Moon via gravity potential models, coordinate time transformations and signal-propagation effects, and quantify their contributions.
+Unlike prior clock-based gravity and lunar time studies—focused on Earth-only systems and theoretical frameworks, respectively—this work simulates a practical Earth-Moon configuration using surface sites and expands chronometric modeling beyond the terrestrial domain.